 The Division works with international financial institutions to jointly organize international conferences, such as regularly sharing research results through the Japan-China Joint Workshop and Trilateral Seminar on Financial Cooperation among Japan, China and Korea.

 In addition, the Division accepts foreign researchers specializing in Japanese fiscal policy and the Japanese economy and provides them with supportin their investigations and research.

 The Information Service Department is responsible for collecting and analyzing basic information related to fiscal and economic matters.
 Some of the results are distributed to research institutes and universities.

-[Publications] The Department publishes the "History of Fiscal and Monetary Policies in Japan," a full history of the Ministry of Finance's administrative policies by field, for example, the budget and taxes; the "Ministry of Finance Statistics Monthly", which mainly covers performance statistics; and the English publications, the "Monthly Finance Review" and "Financial Statistics of Japan."
+The Department publishes the "History of Fiscal and Monetary Policies in Japan," a full history of the Ministry of Finance's administrative policies by field, for example, the budget and taxes; the "Ministry of Finance Statistics Monthly", which mainly covers performance statistics.

 The Personnel Development Department is in charge of training.

 It provides the staffs of the Ministry of Finance, the Local Finance Bureaus and the Local Finance Offices with a variety of training courses.

 The Department conducts about forty courses annually.
 These include Initial Training Courses for newcomers, Supervisory Training Courses for newly appointed directors, Executive Seminars for the executives of the Ministry ofFinance, the Local Finance Bureaus and the Local Finance Offices, and variousProfessional Training Courses to provide specialized knowledge related to theMinistry' operations.